fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2d.md

 We can now use the "dollar-bracket"-syntax to add parts to the string that will evaluate JavaScript expressions, e.g. the value of a variable.
 Note that we use backticks in template strings instead of quotation marks used in regular JavaScript strings.

 Individual notes stored in the json-server backend can be modified in two different ways by making HTTP requests to the note's unique URL.
-We can either <i>replace</i> the entire note with an HTTP PUT request, or only change some of the note's properties with an HTTP PATCH request.
+We can either <i>replace</i> the entire note with an HTTP PUT request or only change some of the note's properties with an HTTP PATCH request.

 The final form of the event handler function is the following: